 As always, these decisions will come to your personal preference.
 However, it’s of utmost importance to say that only in the most extreme case will you ever need more than one graphics card.

-As far as Crossfire and SLI go, we all need to accept that these things just aren’t doing it anymore and we have to wonder if they really worked in the first place.
+As far as Crossfire and SLI go, we all need to accept that these things just aren’t doing it anymore and we have to wonder if they actually worked in the first place.

 Most modern games will be just fine with a top of the line GPU and getting two cheaper ones for around the same amount of money to get lesser results just doesn’t sound rational.
 While judging NVLink already by the sins of its fathers may be too harsh, but it’s been out since 2016 and we still haven’t seen a glimpse of its potential.